Jittakorn-S/RepairWaferLOT/README.md

-# RepairWaferLOT
+# Repair Wafer LOT
-RepairWaferLOT is a .NET Framework application to edit hex data in a .dat file.
+Repair Wafer LOT is a .NET Framework application to edit hex data in a .dat file.